Kandil122/DT-line_following_Robot/README.md

 ## improvements
 ### note
 - all the paths should tofollow the path of vsi in the VPC
-- test suite didn't work entirely work correctly so I manualy tested each test case
+- test suite didn't entirely work correctly so I manualy tested each test case